Early Admission Requirements

 - Application Fee: An application fee is not required.

 - High School Transcript: An official transcript must be sent directly from the high school to the Office of Admissions.
 The transcript must post all courses completed and a minimum grade point average (GPA) of 3.25 and/or test scores listed below.

 - ACT/SAT Scores: An ACT Composite score of 27 or an SAT Total Score of 1300 (after March 2016).
 Official ACT/SAT scores should be sent electronically directly to the Office of Admissions from the testing agency.
 The MSU school code for ACT is 2420; the MSU school code for SAT is 4488.

 - Coursework: Must have completed the majority of the College Preparatory coursework outlined under Freshmen Admission Requirements.

 - Letters of Recommendation: A letter must be submitted from the high school principal and/or guidance counselor recommending the student for Early Admission.

-- University Professor Recommendation: A letter or email from a faculty member in the university department in which the course is to be taken must state that the student has been granted the faculty member/instructor's permission to take the course in question.
+- University Professor Permission: A letter or email from a faculty member in the university department in which the course is to be taken must state that the student has been granted the faculty member/instructor's permission to take the course in question.

 - Interview: The MSU Early Admissions Committee must recommend acceptance in the Early Admission program.
 Applicants and their parents may be interviewed by the committee.
 Contact the Associate Director of Admissions (406-994-5543) to schedule an interview after all required materials have been submitted.